RCO Covid-19 Pandemic Response

-1. Have you been within 6 feet for 10 minutes or more of someone diagnosed with or has symptoms of Covid-19 in the last 14 days?
+- Have you been within 6 feet for 10 minutes or more of someone diagnosed with or has symptoms of COVID-19 in the last 14 days?

-2. Do you live with someone who has been diagnosed with or has symptoms of Covid-19 and is under quarantine?
+- Do you live with someone who has been diagnosed with or has symptoms of COVID-19 and is under quarantine?

-3. In the last 3 days, have you experienced any cold or flu-like symptoms, including: Fever or chills, Cough, Shortness of breath or difficulty breathing, Fatigue, Muscle or body aches, Headache, New loss of taste or smell, Sore throat, Congestion or runny nose, Nausea or vomiting, Diarrhea?
+- In the last 3 days, have you experienced any cold or flu-like symptoms, including: Fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, diarrhea?
 (Not associated with allergies and not treated by a doctor where a return-to-work release was issued.)

-Questions must be answered each time you enter.
+Questions must be answered daily before you enter.